 Types of temporary walls

 One example of a flexible wall that’s easy to create the semblance of a room is a piece of furniture, like these bookshelf walls or an unattached partition.
+Acoustic curtains—manufactured to absorb sounds—are another temporary option that you can install and then take with you when you move.

 A more substantial—and popular—solution is a pressurized wall that has a 6- or 12-inch opening between the top of the wall and the ceiling, for natural light and ventilation.
 Some landlords think because a temporary wall has gap they don’t need to go through the Department of Buildings.
 However, while temporary walls aren’t covered specifically in the building code, according to a DOB spokesperson, renters should follow the same rules for a permanent wall.
 Any new wall that changes an apartment layout, whether floor-to-ceiling or with a gap at the top, is supposed to have a DOB permit, even if it is temporary.